-New York wraps up five years of handing out free condomsFebruary 16th, 2013 in Other /
+New York wraps up five years of handing out free condomsFebruary 16, 2013 in Medicine & Health / Other

 New York City this week marked the fifth anniversary of a groundbreaking free condom program that has distributed tens of millions free rubbers, under the racy slogan "NYC Condoms—Get Some!"